CaptainProton42/protontheme/README.md

 Infoboxes are nice for including additional information on a topic without interrupting the flow of an article.
 They are a different color and have a uppercase title.
 They can be added as follows:

 ```
-{{ site.openInfoBox }}
+{{ site.beginInfoBox }}
-{{ site.openInfoBoxTitle }}
+{{ site.beginInfoBoxTitle }}
 Title of the info box
-{{ site.closeInfoBoxTitle }}
+{{ site.endInfoBoxTitle }}
 Content of the info box
-{{ site.closeInfoBox }}
+{{ site.endInfoBox }}
 ```

 ### Figures

 Figures can be used to quickly create centered elements on your page.
 You can also add optional caption which will be automatically numbered.
-Figures and figure captions also support HTML and markdown content.
+Figures and figure captions support HTML and markdown content.
 The example below adds a captioned image:

 ```
 {{ site.beginFigure }}